 Perhaps you’re expecting a baby?
 Congrats!
-Pandemics wait for no one it seems, and clearly for you there are some benefits to being in iso right now.
-One of them being you can read up about child car seat safety 😉 #stayathome
+Pandemics wait for no one it seems, and clearly for you there are some benefits to being home more often at the moment.
+One of them being you can read up about child car seat safety 😉

 Or, perhaps you need to buy a new car seat for your young one?
 The market changes all the time so it’s clever to keep abreast of new information.

 Maybe you’re not in the market but you’ve realised that you don’t know as much as you should about child car seat safety?
 You’re not alone – most parents aren’t fully worded up.

 No matter whether you’re expecting or already a parent, we know you want to make the best and safest choices.
 It can be hard to choose when there are soooo many car seat options.

 And unfortunately, it seems that when it comes to child car safety there’s still a lot of confusion out there.
 The research suggests that up to 70% of parents are incorrectly installing their car seats.
 That’s a huge percentage!